All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How much does semaglutide cost without insurance in 2026?
 Compare Wegovy, Ozempic, and compounded semaglutide prices.
 Find the cheapest options including telehealth programs.

-The good news is that the pricing landscape has shifted significantly over the past two years.
+The good news is that the pricing space has shifted significantly over the past two years.
 Compounded semaglutide, telehealth platforms, savings programs, and policy changes have created real options for people paying out of pocket.
 This guide breaks down every cost scenario so you can find the most affordable path to treatment.

 Brand-Name Semaglutide: Retail Pricing